ttc-cases/tech-that-chat/README.md

 We assume you got here from an invite to a GitHub Classroom exercise[^notghclassroom].

+[^notghclassroom]: If you _didn't_ get here from a GitHub Classroom assignment you are truely inventious and curious.
+But to participate you must enter from the [GitHub Classroom assignment](https://classroom.github.com/a/rcXtBAsy) - Go there and accept the assigment — and you will end up here again, only in a different setting

 During this exercise you will have your own GitHub repository.
 It's private, so only you and we can see your replies and reflections.
 You will _not_ be asked to write code or build anything.
-In this exercise we only use the GitHub Issues in your repo to get your replies an refelctions.
+In this exercise we only use the GitHub Issues in your repo to get your replies an reflections.
 And if you choose you can even engage with us in the process — more on how to do that later.

-[^notghclassroom]: If you _didn't_ get here from a GitHub Classroom assignment you are truely inventious and curious.
-But to participate you must enter from the [GitHub Classroom assignment](https://classroom.github.com/a/rcXtBAsy) - Go there and accept the assigment — and you will end up here again, only in a different setting

-If - by the end of this exercise - you still find that becoming a member of our team is attractive and relevant then the very last assignment is simply to use the link we provide in the end to book us for a video meeting where we can go over your replies and reflections and get to know each other a bit.
+If - by the end of this exercise - you still find that becoming a member of our team is attractive and relevant then the very last assignment is simply to use the link we provide in the end to book us for a video meeting (...or maybe you have booed it already) where we can go over your replies and reflections and get to know each other a bit.

 ## How to do this exercise[^notghclassroom]